tomerfiliba/tomerfiliba.github.io/blog/_posts/2013-05-02-Cartesian-Tree-Product.md

 doing "more work" than a mere [SAT](http://en.wikipedia.org/wiki/Boolean_satisfiability_problem)
 problem: it doesn't just find one satisfying assignment, it looks for all satisfying assignments!
 This ought to put it in the NP-hard class.
-In fact, if we generate a binary expression of alternating `AND`s and `OR`s, we can get much worse than exponentiation!
+In fact, if we generate a binary expression of alternating `AND`s and `OR`s, it can get much worse than exponential!

 Here's a little function that generates an interleaved binary expression: